jekor/drcal/README.markdown

-Dr.Cal - a minimalistic javascript calendar (jQuery plugin)
+Dr.Cal - a minimalistic javascript calendar (not a date picker) - version 1.0

 # Features